MCF-x-Course-Hero/pomodoro-timer/planning/user_stories.md

 8. As someone who gets anxiety from exams, I want the option to play relaxing music, so that I can remain calm while studying.
 9. As a Student, I want to stop/pause/restart the timer, in case a minor inconvenience occurs.
 10. As a student, I want the option to set break timer, to refresh my brain and body in order to prevent burn out
+11. As a user, I want the option to control my personal infomration, so that I can keep my privacy safe.
 ## Wireframe

 https://www.figma.com/file/ogb51CcZvfzL2oEglhR29x/Pomodoro-Timer?node-id=0%3A1